 kubectl get nodes -o custom-columns=NAME:.metadata.name,TAINTS:.spec.taints

 Nodes with ToBeDeletedByClusterAutoscaler taint are being removed.
+For more on taints and tolerations, see Kubernetes tolerations and node selectors.

 Cost considerations Link to heading